-The Remote-LFA [I-D.ietf-rtgwg-remote-lfa] draft already defines The link-protecting extended P-space for a link S-E being protected is the set of routers that are reachable from one or more direct neighbors of S, except primary node E, without traversing the S-E link on any of the shortest path from the direct neighbor to the router.
-This MUST exclude any direct neighbor for which there is atleast one ECMP path from the direct neighbor traversing the link(S-E) being protected.
+The Remote-LFA [RFC7490] specification already defines this. link-protecting extended P-space for a link S-E being protected is the set of routers that are reachable from one or more direct neighbors of S, except primary node E, without traversing the S-E link on any of the shortest path from the direct neighbor to the router.
+This MUST exclude any direct neighbor for which there is at least one ECMP path from the direct neighbor traversing the link(S-E) being protected.